 My ideal position would be next door to a popular coffee shop and it’s got to be good coffee.
 I’m guilty of being a total coffee snob.
 But being close by to a coffee shop is not just so I can get my morning fix, it’s all about the culture that coffee creates.
 Coffee lovers want to hang out at their local brewer, so this would help me capture that audience.

 As it happened I came across a boutique closing down in the city.
-Sad for the retailer, though she was set to retire after 25 years in the business.
+She was retiring, 25 years in the business was enough for her.
 I wish her all the best.
 Such a lovely lady, bit of a rough diamond, called a spade a spade with a few expletives.
 So I’m all set for racking, change rooms and a few other bits and pieces.

 Contacting the agent they informed me up front it’s a short lease as the complex was earmarked for redevelopment.
 Not a bad thing in my mind as it would give me the time I need to test the waters.
 So I have put in my offer.
 Now I’m waiting for the approval.
 Fingers crossed.